Back-to-School Guide

 annie_green@aw.org

 The AWS Athletic Department is happy to offer our after-school athletic programs so that students can participate in all of them.
 These are available for grade levels Kindergarten through Grade 6.
-Please review our full fall schedule and sign up here.
+Please review our full fall schedule; registrations coming in mid-July.

 In addition to Fall sports, we are excited to offer the following sports later in the year: